brendofranca/reuros-api/README.md

 # Currency API

-Currency API is a simple RESTful service that provides currency conversion rates between two currencies.
+Currency API is a simple service that provides currency conversion rates between two currencies.
 It fetches exchange rates using the [ExchangeRate-API](https://www.exchangerate-api.com/).

 ## Features